Guitars can be like acquaintances - if you haven't seen them

 Guitar Horror Story #442

-and the pink Strat look meaningfully into the
+and the pink Strat look into the camera

-this'll make sense, but if you haven't a clue, check
+make sense, but if you haven't a clue, check the

-the original story above.
-Anyway, Shane Wynn, the
+original story above.
+Anyway, Shane Wynn, the original

-original owner of the red/pink Fender, has written
+owner of the red/pink Fender, has written in and

-in and shed a little more light on the life and
+shed a little more light on the life and times of

 i found one of the photos "crikey i look like